-Workplace wellbeing strategy case studies – a few examples
+Workplace wellbeing strategy case studies.

-GlaxoSmithKline (GSK) is a world leading research-based pharmaceutical company.
+Workplace wellbeing strategy – (GSK) is a world leading research-based pharmaceutical company.
 Headquartered in the UK and with operations based in the US, the new company is one of the industry leaders, with an estimated seven per cent of the world’s pharmaceutical market and has 24000 UK employees across 21 locations and a very diverse work force.
 GSK proactively manages the health of their large employee population using a highly targeted and focused approach.
 It has gained an understanding the health status of its employees having collected health data from over 60% of its workforce using a health risk appraisal (remote health profile questionnaire).
 The health data has then been used for strategic decision-making, resource allocation and to measure change.
 GSK has effectively engaged employees in active health, resilience and work-life balance programmes to support health enhancing behaviour through remote and onsite programmes that are measurable and quantifiable.
 It also has been able to understand the future work patterns and needs of GSK employees through a work life balance assessment so as to manage employee engagement and productivity

-GSK collaborated with Mark Holt-Rogers to deploy a methodology that would engage as many of the 23,000 employees in a manageable, measurable way.
+GSK collaborated with Mark Holt-Rogers to design a workplace wellbeing strategy to deploy a methodology that would engage as many of the 23,000 employees in a manageable, measurable way.
 The methodology used was Population Health Management: a large-scale process of measuring current health of each employee, then targeting interventions that are specific to their health needs with health programmes, and to track and measure the outcomes.
 The methodology engages individuals remotely (email or telephone), encouraging them to firstly be measured (via a validated health risk appraisal) and then to participate in a sequence of remote programmes targeted to each and every individual’s health status.

 GSK’s approach also includes on-site health enhancement, resilience and work-life balance programmes, delivered through Employee Health Management and the wider HR community, and signposting community services.
 Validated programmes on smoking cessation, weight management and physical activity are run with high take-up.
 All activities are tracked for participation – and outcomes.
 The resultant reduction in overall numbers of health risks are measured.
 This is a programme of enhancing success, performance and productivity both in and out of work.